-Koya-tofu is a freeze-dried tofu.
-It is also called koori-tofu or shimi-tofu, depending on the region.
-When you reconstitute it, it acquires a sponge-like texture.
+Koyadofu is a freeze-dried tofu.
+When reconstituted, it acquires a sponge-like feel.
 Enjoy its distinctive texture!

 Photographed by Takeshi Noguchi

 Place the koyadofu in a large tray or shallow pan and cover with water heated to about 50-60°C. This is the temperature at which tiny bubbles start rising from the bottom.

 Cover the koyadofu with a light cutting board, wooden lid or plate to keep it under water.
 Soak for 20-30 minutes until the water is cold.

 By this time, the koyadofu will have absorbed the water and become slightly larger.
 The color will have turned to a milky-white.
 Each block will be 3-4 times heavier and have a sponge-like texture.

 Put the blocks in a bowl filled with water and wash by squeezing.
 Change the water in the bowl and repeat until the water from the koyadofu no longer looks milky.